rbehrends/psingthreadlib/doc/primitives.md

         writeSyncVar(sv, list(1, 2, 3));
         readSyncVar(sv);

+It is possible to modify the value of a syncvar after it has been initialized with `updateSyncVar(sv, procname, ...)`.
+This procedure updates a syncvar with the result of applying procname to its contents (and any additional arguments being passed in).

+Example:

+        syncvar sv = makeSyncVar("syncvar:example");
+        writeSyncVar(sv, 0);
+        proc add(int x, int y) { return (x+y); }
+        updateSyncVar(sv, "add", 1);
+        updateSyncVar(sv, "add", 2);

+The intended use of `updateSyncVar` is to have it store a sequence of monotonically increasing values (such as a sequence of integers or a sequence of sets where each set is a superset of its predecessor) until the value satisfies a condition.

 Like all shared objects, synchronization variables can contain other shared objects.
 This is particularly useful to make them globally available across all threads.